SoftwareAG/terracotta-samples/README.md

-Terracotta DB samples
+Terracotta 10.x samples
 =====================

 What this document will help you accomplish:
 --------------------------------------------

-- Start a TerracottaDB cluster (one stripe or two stripes)
+- Start a Terracotta cluster (one stripe or two stripes)

-- Run sample Ehcache3 and Terracotta Store (TCStore) based applications, that connect to a Terracotta DB cluster.
+- Run sample Ehcache3 and Terracotta Store (TCStore) based applications, that connect to a Terracotta cluster.

 Prerequisites:
 --------------

-- Download the `Standalone installation package for Terracotta DB` from http://www.terracotta.org/downloads and unzip/untar it.
+- Download the `Standalone installation package for Terracotta 10.x` from http://www.terracotta.org/downloads and unzip/untar it.

-- Have a Terracotta DB license file ready (you can get a trial license file from : http://www.terracotta.org/downloads)
+- Have a Terracotta license file ready (you can get a trial license file from : http://www.terracotta.org/downloads)

 - Run the following commands in `bash shell` on Un*x, or in the Windows command prompt (look for .bat files)